 Introduction

-This Security Incident Handling Procedure is one of the deliverables submitted as part of the Self-Certification System (LSCP) System for Buildings Department provided by MC.
+This Security Incident Handling Procedure is one of the deliverables submitted as part of the Licensing Self-Certification Portal (LSCP) System for Buildings Department provided by MC.

 The objective of this document is to provide a guideline for handling security incidents that may occur to the LSCP.
 Some examples of possible incident are listed below: